-Annual Non-Employee Director Equity Awards
+Non-Employee Director Equity Awards

-On May 9, 2014, the board of directors approved an annual equity award pursuant to the 2007 Omnibus Incentive Plan for each of the non-employee directors of \$70,000 payable in the form of 3,725 shares of our common stock.
-The award is vested upon grant.
-The annual equity awards were determined based on the advice and recommendation of our compensation consultant after considering the peer group described in the Compensation Discussion and Analysis.
+Non-employee directors are granted an equity award pursuant to the 2007 Omnibus Incentive Plan either annually or upon their initial appointment to the board of directors.
+The award is equivalent to \$70,000 payable in the form of shares of our common stock and vest upon grant.
+The amount of the award was determined based on the advice and recommendation of our compensation consultant after considering the peer group described in the Compensation Discussion and Analysis.

-The following table sets forth information regarding the compensation that we paid to any person that served as one of our non-employee directors during the year ended December 31, 2014.
-Mr. Miller did not receive any additional compensation
+The following table sets forth information regarding the compensation that we paid to any person that served as one of our non-employee directors during the year ended December 31, 2015.
+Mr. Miller did not receive any additional compensation for his service as director in 2015 and Ms. Barrett did not join our board until March 1, 2016.

-^[2] Includes \$513,810 representing the value of unvested equity awards that would vest upon each triggering event.
+Includes \$1,577,278 representing the value of unvested equity awards that would vest upon each triggering event.

-(3) Includes \$183,526 representing the value of unvested equity awards that would vest upon each triggering event.
+Includes \$567,730 representing the value of unvested equity awards that would vest upon each triggering event.

-(4) Includes \$183,526 representing the value of unvested equity awards that would vest upon each triggering event.
+(4) Includes \$567,730 representing the value of unvested equity awards that would vest upon each triggering event.